-Paraburdoo Airport is approximately 140kms from Karijini National Park, this is a Qantas airport and Thrifty, Avis, Budget and Hertz hire cars are available.
+Paraburdoo Airport is approximately 120km from Karijini National Park, this is a Qantas airport and Europcar, Avis, Budget and Hertz hire cars are available.

-Newman Airport is approximately 263kms.
-Qantas and Virgin airlines operate from here and Thrifty, Avis, Budget, Hertz and Europcar hire cars are available.
+Newman Airport is approximately 230km.
+Qantas and Virgin airlines operate from here and Europcar, Avis, Budget, Hertz and Europcar hire cars are available.

-Exmouth airport is 640kms from Karijini National Park which is serviced by Qantas.
-Hire car company, Avis, are offering a discount on one-way rentals between Perth and Exmouth for a trial period between 1 April and 31 October 2019 and 2020.
-During the trial period, customers will only pay a $250 relocation fee if hiring a car to drive from Perth to Exmouth, and $150 if going the other way, which is a great option if you would like to incorporate a drive / fly option into your travel itinerary.
+Exmouth airport is 625km from Karijini National Park which is serviced by Qantas, with hire car company, Avis.
 You can also hire a camper at Exmouth Camper Hire, spend some time camping at the stunning Cape Range National Park on the Ningaloo coast and continue the journey to Karijini via Karratha or Nanutarra.

 Getting from Perth to Karijini via Exmouth on the Ningaloo coast is a 1250km drive with plenty of stunning places to stop at on the way such as Dongara, Kalbarri, Shark Bay, Monkey Mia and Coral Bay.
 From Exmouth to Karijini you can take two possible journeys:

-Exmouth straight to Karijini is 658kms via Nanutarra Roadhouse, stop in at the beautiful Cheela Plains Station and stay the night, or just stop in for coffee and cake at their cafe.
+Exmouth straight to Karijini is 655km via Nanutarra Roadhouse, stop in at the beautiful Cheela Plains Station and stay the night, or just stop in for coffee and cake at their cafe.

 Exmouth to Karratha is 550km, on the way you can see the town of Onslow where you can depart for the Mackerel Islands for fishing and diving with accommodation available on the island or you can Camp with Custodians at Peedamulla Station Stay.
-From here, Karijini is only another further 370kms for 4WD or 484kms for 2WD via Port Hedland.
+From here, Karijini is only another further 370km for 4WD or 484km for 2WD via Port Hedland.

-1400kms of driving through the Miners Pathway up the Great Northern Highway, from Perth, to Meekatharra, through the historic towns of New Norcia, Paynes Find, Mt Magnet and Cue, and stop into Newman, 420kms North of Meekatharra, just before you hit Karijini Drive.
+1400km of driving through the Miners Pathway up the Great Northern Highway, from Perth to Meekatharra, through the historic towns of New Norcia, Paynes Find, Mt Magnet and Cue, and stop into Newman, 420km North of Meekatharra, just before you hit Karijini Drive.
 Newman has a great range of food and accommodation options and is a 278km drive out of Karijini and a great spot to rest and refuel.
-Newman also has the beautiful Martumilli Arts Centre, and a great Visitors Centre who will give you some local tips on the secret swimming spots to visit.
+Newman also has the beautiful Martumilli Arts Centre and a great Visitors Centre who will give you some local tips on the secret swimming spots to visit.

 Other important info

-Nearest fuel is in Tom Price which is 80km from the Karijini Eco Retreat and 101km from the Visitors Centre (Coles Express or Caltex Tom Price) OR there is fuel North of the National Park at Auski Tourist Village 75km from the Visitors Centre on the Great Northern Highway.
+Nearest fuel is in Tom Price which is 80km from the Karijini Eco Retreat and 100km from the Visitors Centre (Coles Express) or there is fuel North of the National Park at Auski Tourist Village 75km from the Visitors Centre on the Great Northern Highway (Shell).

 In wet weather be aware of possible flash flooding.
-Visit the Main Roads WA website Alerts page to check road conditions (www.mainroads.wa.gov.au).
+Visit the Main Roads WA website Alerts page here to check road conditions.

-Driving at night in the Pilbara should be avoided or done with caution, cattle and native wildlife are dangerous at night.
+Driving at night in the Pilbara should be avoided if possible or done with caution, beware of cattle and native wildlife at night.